sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/task-log.md

 # Task Log View

 The *Task Log View* offers a running log that is updated every 2-3s.
-This allows to follow output of Jobs in near real-time.
+This allows following output of Jobs in near real-time.

-## Output Filtering
+## Filter

 The *Task Log View* offers filtering from a number of criteria available from the top of the window:

 - **Main** specifies that details about Job start and the parameterization on Job start will be displayed.
 Such output is indicated from the [MAIN] qualifier.
 - **stdout** specifies if output written by the Job to the stdout channel will be displayed using the [STDOUT] qualifier.
-- **Debug** applies to Java Jobs that make use of the [JS7 - Job API](https://kb.sos-berlin.com/display/JS7/JS7+-+Job+API).
+- **Debug** applies to JVM Jobs that make use of the [JS7 - Job API](https://kb.sos-berlin.com/display/JS7/JS7+-+Job+API).
 Such Jobs can be added the *log_level* argument holding the *debug*  or *trace* value.
 If debug output is available from a Job, then it will be displayed using the [DEBUG] qualifier.

 Log output written by Jobs to the stderr channel is not subject to filtering and wil be displayed from the [STDERR] qualifier.

-## Display of Log Output
+## Log Panel

 Log output is displayed in historic ordering of arrival.